What does your company’s auditor do and here’s why you should care

-Each and every ASX company will have auditor.
+Each and every ASX-listed company will have auditor.
 But what do they do?
-And why is it almost always one of the so-called ‘Big Four’.
+Why is it almost always one of the so-called ‘Big Four’?
+And should you really care?
+What could possibly go wrong if you don’t give thought to these questions?

 What does an auditor do?